 Scandinavian interior design characteristics and features

-Below you will find features and characteristics that are known to this design style and that you can implement in your space.
-All to help you to get that oh so nice Scandinavian interior look.
+Below you will find features and characteristics that are known to this interior style and that you can implement in your space.
+All to help you to get that oh so nice Scandinavian interior look and feel.

 Hopefully they will inspire…

 Keep simple clean lines

 In Scandinavian homes you will usually find clean lines throughout the space.
 This will be shown through objects, the way the design is laid out together with other elements.
 All to reinforce the simple feel.

 Adding cozy and warm textiles around your space, is just how the Scandinavians like to bring in a feeling of warmth in to a space.
 This is not only limited for the winter months but is common all year around, but with a more limited take during the warmer months.

 - Go for natural looking textiles like sheep skins, linen and wool